Frances Wright: Nashoba experiment

-In addition to building cabins and farm buildings, Wright planned to establish a school for black students, although many abolitionists criticized her idea of gradual emancipation and educational training for the former slaves.
+In addition to building cabins and farm buildings, Wright planned to establish a school for black students.
+However, many abolitionists criticized her idea of gradual emancipation and educational training for formerly enslaved people.
 Wright joined in the early efforts to clear land and build log cabins for its inhabitants, which included blacks and whites.
 Nashoba was, however, plagued with difficulties from the start.
-It was built on mosquito-infested land that was conducive to malaria and failed to produce good harvests.
+It was built on mosquito-infested land conducive to malaria and failed to produce good harvests.
 Wright contracted malaria in the summer of 1826 and had to leave the property to recover her health in New Harmony, Indiana, and visits to France and England.
-While she was absent from Nashoba the community declined.
+While she was absent from Nashoba, the community declined.
 Its interim managers began instituting a policy of harsher punishments toward the black workers.
-A scandal also erupted over the community's tolerance of "free love" and publicized accounts of an interracial relationship between James Richardson, a white supervisor of the community, and Josephone Lalotte, the mulatto daughter of a freed African American woman slave who had brought her family to live at Nashoba.
-Wright returned to Nashoba in 1828 with her friend, Frances Trollope, who spent ten days at the community, and found it in disarray and on the verge of financial collapse.
+A scandal also erupted over the community's tolerance of "free love" amid publicized accounts of an interracial relationship between James Richardson, a white supervisor of the community, and Josephone Lalotte, the mulatto daughter of a freed African American woman slave who had brought her family to live at Nashoba.
+Wright returned to Nashoba in 1828 with her friend, Frances Trollope, who spent ten days in the community and found it in disarray and on the verge of financial collapse.
 Trollope's published descriptions of the area criticized its poor weather, lack of scenic beauty, and Nashoba's remoteness and desolation.

-In 1828, when Nashoba was rapidly declining, the New-Harmony Gazette published Wright's explanation and defense of the commune, as well as her views on the principles of "human liberty and equality."
-In January 1830, Wright chartered a ship and accompanied the community's thirty slaves to Haiti, which had achieved independence in 1804, so that they could live their lives as free men and women.
+In 1828, when Nashoba was rapidly declining, the New-Harmony Gazette published Wright's explanation and defense of the commune and her views on the principles of "human liberty and equality."
+In January 1830, Wright chartered a ship and accompanied the community's thirty slaves to Haiti, which had achieved independence in 1804, so they could live as free men and women.
 The failed experiment cost Wright about US$16,000.
 Germantown, Tennessee, a present-day suburb of Memphis, was established on the land where Nashoba once stood.

 Newspaper editor

 After Wright's failure at Nashoba in the late 1820s, she returned to New Harmony, Indiana, where she became the coeditor of The New Harmony and Nashoba Gazette (later renamed the Free Enquirer) with Robert Dale Owen, the eldest son of Robert Owen, the Owenite community's founder.
-In 1829 Wright and Robert Dale Owen moved to New York City, where they continued to edit and publish the Free Enquirer.
+In 1829, Wright and Robert Dale Owen moved to New York City, where they continued to edit and publish the Free Enquirer.
 Wright was also editor of The Sentinel (later titled New York Sentinel and Working Man's Advocate).